vqiz/period/README.md

-# period\n
+# period
-Level bot for period server feel free to use !\n
+Level bot for period server feel free to use ! config : .env file